ramigs/ramigs.dev/src/site/posts/2021-07-20-reliably-clear-log-file-linux.md

 ---
 date: 2021-07-20
-title: How to reliably clear a log file on Linux
+title: How to reliably clear a Linux log file
 description: Presenting file truncation and log rotation as two viable approaches for reliably clearing a log file on Linux
 slug: reliably-clear-log-file-linux
 tags: